LotharukpongJS/phylomapr/README.md

 5            1 tr|A0A1B2ZDN7|A0A1B2ZDN7_STIJA
 6            2 tr|A0A1X9J403|A0A1X9J403_STIJA
 ```
-Also, get the data description.
+To get the data description.
 ```r
 ?Apostichopus_japonicus.PhyloMap
 ```